Oxycodone, as found in OxyContin or Percocet, is a powerful painkiller and one of the most commonly abused prescription drugs in the country.

 - Reduced anxiety

-With approximately 32 million prescriptions written in 2011 for Percocet alone, the wide use and acceptance of oxycodone is clear.
+With approximately 32 million prescriptions written in 2011 for Percocet alone, the wide use and acceptance of oxycodone in the medical community to treat patients with moderate to severe pain is clear.

 See how Jerry